-- Excel power provides 120 volts/60 hertz of pure sine wave generator power at all speeds for clean power that runs most jobsite tools — including grinders, chop saws, drills and lights — at idle speed.
+- Excel power provides 120 volts/60 hertz of pure sine wave auxiliary power at all speeds to run most jobsite tools at idle speed.

 - Electronic Fuel Injection (EFI) substantially reduces fuel use, offers fast and easy starts in all climates, requires no choke and is less prone to fuel deterioration.

 - Auto-Speed™ technology adjusts machine output to match the job at hand, ensuring optimal fuel use and operation.

 - 325 amps of welding power in all processes at 100 percent duty cycle.
 It also features 12,000 watts peak/10,500 watts continuous auxiliary power plus 2,400 watts of recommended/optional Excel power.

 Miron used two dual-operator engine-driven welderson the Lambeau Field expansion: The Big Blue® 450 Duo CST™ and the Big Blue 700 Duo Pro.
 Dual-operator systems allow for two operators to weld off of the same machine with no interaction between the two welding arcs, and also provide industrial-strength auxiliary power for running jobsite tools.
 The benefits of running dual-operator systems include improved productivity and a lower total cost of ownership than two separate machines.
 These systems also mean less equipment to transport to each site and reduce noise and emissions compared to two machines.